 Positioning themselves as a mid-line combatant, the Circle of Dreams Druid can likely heal any of their allies on the map.
 This is particularly useful if you have a party member who drops to 0 hit points more than 60ft (or whatever your maximum movement happens to be) away!

 This is a reliable way to keep your party members on their feet in combat without having to compromise your own positioning.

 Of course, being able to also sprinkle some extra temporary hit points on top of this healing is helpful as well!
 For each die you spend with this feature, that’s one extra point of protection for your target!

 As with any resource, make sure that you’re using your judgment when you use these dice.
 If you burn through them too quickly, you won’t have any more until the next adventuring day!

 Using Balm of the Summer Court and Wildshape

-Ok, so it’s not like a Circle of Dreams is going to be out-healing a Life Cleric, but the utility is still just so freaking amazing.
+Ok, so it’s not like a Circle of Dreams is going to be out-healing a Life Cleric, though I suppose few can.
+Either way, the utility you gain with this is still just so freaking amazing.